rdmtc/node-red-contrib-sun-position/clock_timer.md

 * If a **reset** and a new override is set in the same message, any existing override will be reset and the new will be set afterwards.
 In this scenario no existing override **priority** will be considered.
 * An already existing Override can only be changed if the prio of the existing is `0` (default - can always be changed) or the message object has a **priority** set with a value that is equal or greater than the existing override.
 If that is given the **expire**, **priority** or **position** can be changed.
   * if additional **exactPrio** is defined, then the message priority must be __equal__ to the existing priority.
-* There are a special configuration for rules with a condition, with which it can be prevented to allow overrides.
-* an incoming message with `msg.mode`, `msg.payload.mode` or where the `msg.topic` contains `setMode` and the value of `msg.payload` is a valid number, will allow to set the mode of the sun control.
-  * a value of `0` will deactivate sun control, `1` will set to maximize sunlight (Winter) and `2` will set to restrict sunlight (Summer).
-  * The maximum adjustable mode is influenced by the settings of the node.
-The mode can not be set to restrict sunlight (`2`) if in the settings is setup only maximize sunlight (`1`).
 * A message where the topic contains `triggerOnly` or  or with an property `msg.trigger` which is true can not act as override.

 ### Node Output